cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 There are several reasons.
 The most obvious is that Cloudflare provides protection by blocking attacks on your infrastructure and handling SSL connections and certificates for you, which is very convenient.

-Another reason is that through Cloudflare's Zero Trust network tunnel, it is possible to make services behind a private network (without a valid IP address, such as CGNATed networks) available to the internet.
-This could include a Jellyfin media server, a file server (NAS) in your home, surveillance cameras, or even your private cloud storage, accessible from anywhere in the world.
+Another reason is that through Cloudflare's Zero Trust network tunnel, it is possible to make services behind a private network (without a public valid IP address, such as CGNATed networks) available to the internet.
+This could include a Jellyfin media server, a file server (NAS) in your home, surveillance cameras, or even your private cloud storage.

 ![Macmini](/assets/images/what-is-cloudflare/macmini.webp)